Jasmin Mäntylä: Politics

 Mäntylä has been a member of the Finnish political party Kokoomus since she was eighteen years old.
 She worked as a member of the Oulu city council before announcing that she would no longer run for election, instead continuing as an employee of the party.

 Personal life

-In 2012 Mäntylä got engaged with Dennis Bramley, a 62-year-old retired builder from Middlesbrough, England.
+In 2012, Mäntylä got engaged with Dennis Bramley, a 62-year-old retired builder from Middlesbrough, England.
 They got married in September 2014 and she moved in with him.
 The couple separated in December 2015, and now Mäntylä is partly living in Australia with her new partner, local businessman called Richard Tester.

 Mäntylä has also worked and lived in Greece.

+Mäntylä married Marko Vähäkangas on 30 June 2023 and changed her surname to Vähäkangas.